openeuropa/bootstrap-component-library/docs/developing.md

 1) Run `nvm use`
 2) Run `yarn`
-3) Run `yarn start dev` when developing on the default stories
+3) Run `yarn start-dev` when developing on the default stories
 4) Run `yarn start {theme}` when developing anything related to a sub-theme

-`yarn start dev` can be used to develop on the `default` theme, as well as `yarn start default`, the only difference is that `start-dev` has to be used when working on the story files in `src/components` and `src/compositions`
+`yarn start-dev` can be used to develop on the `default` theme, as well as `yarn start default`, the only difference is that `start-dev` has to be used when working on the story files in `src/components` and `src/compositions`